kemoulee/kemoulee.github.io/index.md

 ## Miscs

-- **Sports Enthusiast:** Avid runner, swimmer, and basketball fan.
+- **Sports Enthusiast:** Passionate about running, swimming, and basketball.
 Completed two half marathons in 2023 (Macao and Hengqin) and twice ranked top-four in Shantou swimming competitions.
 Over 15 years as an NBA enthusiast.
 - **Music Lover:** Enjoys rock (post-rock, shoegaze, Britpop) and cool jazz.
-A devoted Radiohead fan, an amateur flutist, and a beginner guitarist.
+A devoted Radiohead fan, an amateur flutist, and a novice guitarist.
-- **Cinephile:** Fascinated by cinema and series.
-Favorites include *Blade Runner* and *The Sheltering Sky*.
-Admirers of David Lynch, Wen Jiang, and Satoshi Kon. [[Douban](https://www.douban.com/people/164280142/?_i=4789768GCnwyYr,4789794GCnwyYr)]
+- **Cinephile:** Fascinated by cinema and series, with favorites including *Blade Runner*, *The Sheltering Sky*, and *Twin Peaks*.
+Admirers of David Lynch, Ridley Scott, and Wen Jiang. [[Douban](https://www.douban.com/people/164280142/?_i=4789768GCnwyYr,4789794GCnwyYr)]
-- **Traditional Arts:** Proficient in Chinese chess and calligraphy, with multiple awards in Guangdong provincial competitions.
+- **Traditional Arts:** Proficient in Chinese chess and calligraphy, earning multiple awards in Guangdong provincial tournaments.
+- **Others:** A beginner mixologist, a devotee of historic architecture, and an fervent reader of Latin American literature.